-Studies have demonstrated a raft of benefits associated with consuming higher levels of whole grains; they seem to protect against chronic diseases and reduce the risk of all-cause mortality.
+Studies have demonstrated a raft of benefits associated with consuming higher levels of whole grains; they seem to protect against chronic diseases and

 Why they should carry these benefits is not clear.
 Now, for the first time, scientists at the University of Eastern Finland in Kuopio are getting to the bottom of the molecular mechanisms behind whole grains' health benefits.

 Principal investigator Dr. Kati Hanhineva explains why the scientists began looking into this, saying, "Whole grains are one of the healthiest foods there is.
 For instance, we know that a high intake of whole grains protects against type 2 diabetes and cardiovascular diseases."

 "Up until now, however, we haven't understood the cellular mechanisms through which a whole grain-rich diet impacts our body."

 The recent study looked at the effects of a grain-heavy diet on both mice and humans, and the new findings were published recently in